smarthare/banksea-finance-exchange/README.md

   will be posted onto IPFS too.

 - NFT Lending Pool:
-  Based on the NAK agreement, Banksy built the NFT pool based lending platform to provide effective funds security for lenders and meet the needs of NFT holders and lenders.
+  Based on the NAK agreement, Banksea built the NFT pool based lending platform to provide effective funds security for lenders and meet the needs of NFT holders and lenders.
   **Different types of user-related data will be stored directly on IPFS, and quick retrieval channels and friendly interaction methods will be established.**